gabrielgoncalfreitas/reports_generate/README.md

 <h1 align="center">Reports generator</h1>

-#### Please find below the assessment.
-Be aware that this assessment is to understand the extension of your knowledge so you don't need to do all the requirements.

 **1.1** Create a "CRUD" of Profile with the fields "First Name", "Last name", "DBO" (date of birth) and "gender".

 **1.2** Create a "CRUD" of Reports with the fields "Title" and "Description".